yield-sync/v1-emp/README.md

 Strategies must be very simple.
 They should be able to be changed.
 Tokens utilized must be immutable.

+The ETH value should handle the decimal of the erc 20

 ## TODO

 - Consider if manager is able to update utilized tokens